mk590901/Authentication-with-Toit-Security/README.md

 The app also includes saving the current token and refresh token to flash storage to minimize the number of requests to the cloud.

+## Conclusion

+The method used to protect critical variables is clearly insufficient, but this is only the first step for solve problem.